-If you are 71 or over and want to continue routine screening, you do have the right to free screening every 3 years if you ask.
+This guidance tells you more about breast screening if you are aged 71 or over and what you are entitled to.
+If you are aged 71 or over, we do not automatically invite you for breast screening.
+However, you do have the right to free screening every 3 years if you ask.
 All you need to do is phone or write to your local breast screening unit to make an appointment.
 Visit NHS.UK to look up details of your local unit.

-The risk of breast cancer aged 71 or over
+The risk of breast cancer at age 71 or over